Migrate Demographic Group For Fair GNNs: Method

 where $\mathbf{Q}_i$ measures the cosine similarity of the $i$-th node with its current pseudo-demographic group's prototype.
 The mean value $\mu_k$ and the standard deviation $ \sigma_k $ of set $\{\mathbf{Q}_i : \mathbf{P}_i = k \}$ describe the similarity distribution of the pseudo-demographic group $k$.

-The outliers satisfying equation (\ref{deviation}) (deviating from the group prototypes up to the threshold) will be migrated to the group whose prototype is the most similar.
-This paper is conducted on single-value binary sensitive attributes.
+The outliers satisfying equation (\ref{deviation}) (deviating from group up to the threshold) will be migrated to the group whose prototype is the most similar.
+This paper is conducted on single-dimension binary sensitive attributes.
 Therefore, the group migration is simplified into a sensitive attribute value flip as $\mathbf{P}_i = 1 - \mathbf{P}_i$.
 The situation of generating new groups is not considered in this paper.

 The loss function of group migration can be written as: